madelvilla/InABind2/README.md

-Welcome to In a Bind Books, your indie online bookstore where you can escape into the worlds of Fiction, Fantasy, and Science Fiction.
-We’re passionate about connecting readers with the stories they love, offering a carefully curated selection of books for every kind of reader.

-What’s in Store for You?
+Welcome to In a Bind Books!
+If you love fiction, fantasy, and sci-fi, you're in the right place.
+We're an indie online bookstore that's passionate about bringing you the best reads in these genres.
+Browse, filter by price or genre, and dive into new adventures.
+Plus, stay in touch with us through our contact form and never miss an update by subscribing to our newsletter.

+Get Started
+Before you dive into the code, make sure you have the following installed on your machine:

+Prerequisites
+Node.js: You'll need Node.js to run the project.
+Download and install it from Node.js official website.
+Installation:

+Clone the Repository

+Install Dependencies:

+npm install
+npm install express mysql cors nodemon dotenv

+Create a .env file in the root of your project and add your MySQL database configuration: env
+DB_HOST=your_database_host
+DB_USER=your_database_user
+DB_PASSWORD=your_database_password
+DB_NAME=your_database_name

+Features
+Browse Books: Explore a curated collection of fiction, fantasy, and sci-fi books.
-Explore a World of Books: Dive into our diverse collection of fictional books, each with detailed information to help you find your next great read.
+Filter Books: Easily filter books by price and genre to find your next read.
-Find Exactly What You Need: Use our handy filters to sort books by price or genre.
-Whether you’re looking for a budget-friendly read or a specific genre, we’ve got you covered!
-Reach Out to Us: Have questions or just want to chat?
-Use our contact form to send us a message.
-Stay in the Loop: Don’t miss out on our latest updates and special offers by subscribing to our newsletter.
+Contact Form: Reach out to us with any questions or feedback.
+Newsletter: Subscribe to our newsletter for the latest updates and book recommendations.

-Technologies We’re Using
+Technologies Used
-Behind the scenes, we're leveraging some cool tech to bring you this seamless experience:

-Frontend: Built with React to create a responsive and dynamic user interface.
+Frontend: React
-Backend: Using Express to handle server-side operations.
+Backend: Node.js, Express
-Database: MySQL for storing our extensive collection of books.
+Database: MySQL
-Middleware: CORS to manage cross-origin requests, ensuring smooth data flow.
-Development Tools: Nodemon for automatic server refreshes during development.
-Configuration: Dotenv for managing environment variables securely.
+Others: CORS for handling cross-origin requests, Nodemon for development server auto-restarts, Dotenv for environment variables.